-There have been a lot of questions over the last few months asking me how to achieve a warm analog mix in the digital domain and how to reduce high-end harshness.
+I receive questions asking me how to achieve a warm analog mix in the digital domain and how to reduce high-end harshness.
 I do have a couple cures for that but let me first reply that I make no distinction between digital and analog formats anymore.
 As a matter of fact it’s never really one or the other since most recording and mix engineers are using a hybrid system of both formats.
 “D vs. A” is a dead argument these days since “D and A” is the reality.
 Now I love my analog boxes but they don’t make for automatic warmth.

 The analog tag is misleading too.
-I’ve heard many cold, sterile mixes and recordings from many mix engineers using the best analog consoles, tube Pultec EQ’s and properly setup 2″ tape machines.
-Consequently, I’ve heard many others and myself mix gorgeous warmth completely in the digital domain.
+I’ve heard many cold, sterile mixes and recordings from mix engineers using the best analog consoles, tube Pultec EQ’s and properly setup 2″ tape machines.
+Consequently, I’ve heard many others and myself, hello, that mix gorgeous warmth completely in the digital domain.
 So lets remove the analog tag as a warm metaphor since bad practices can cause problems in any mix format.
+It’s in the head.

 If you haven’t recorded your song yet, the best start for a warm mix is in your arrangement.
 The instruments and sounds you choose including the key and chord voicing have a direct impact on the amount of high-end in the finished mix.
 Higher key, higher notes = higher high-end harmonics, but just be aware of it.
-90% of the time a key is considered for the singers range and their sweet-spot as it should.
-Basically, if you record many layers of intruments in the same high octaves, you’ll end up with a lot of high-end energy.
-It’s not a bad thing if that’s the intention, but you may find difficulty mixing with competing sounds in the same octave and every other element needing space for those frequencies.
+90% of the time a key is considered for the singers range and their sweet-spot.
+Basically, if you record many layers of instruments in the same high octaves, you’ll end up with a lot of high-end energy.
+It’s not a bad thing if that’s the intention, but you may find difficulty mixing with competing sounds in the same super high octave and every other element needing space for those frequencies.

 With instruments, the tone, timbre and chord voicing matter a bunch.
 A mistake made by many engineers/producers is to always look for an instrument sound, mic or EQ that “cuts” through the mix.
 Well, if they record all the sounds to cut through the mix, then nothing will cut through because you’ll end up with a bunch of high-end hash that you’ll be removing from the mix.
 Kind of backwards and definitely a pain in the butt.
 Generally, pick your instruments and chord voicing as if they were EQ choices for your final product.